nmwsharp/recipes/content/post/Hot Cross Buns.md

 - 1/4 tsp ground ginger
 - 50g white raisins
 - 50g dried cranberries
-- 50g candied/dried fruit (any, I like oranges)
+- 50g chopped candied/dried fruit (any, I like oranges)
 - zest of one orange
 - zest of one lemon